annadiarov/AdaptivePELE/README.rst

     - It only neutralized the system adding counter ions.
 - *Current*:
     - It adds counter ions to neutralize the system, and computes how many Na+ and Cl- are needed to reach a specific `saltConcentration` (eg. 0.15M).
-    - To compute the number of ions needed, we estimate the volume of the solvated box.
-To do so we compute the solute vdW box (that is, the smallest box that can contain the system + the vdW radi of the atoms (eg. 1.5A for one side and the other of the box)).
-To this box we add the `waterBoxSize` to each one of the box edges.
+    - To compute the number of ions needed, we run tleap twice: the first time to solvate the system and extract the volume from the leap.log; the second time to set the correct number of Na+ and Cl- ions.
     - **Warnings:**

-        - We noticed that our predicted value was slightly smaller that the one computed by tleap after solvation.
-However, in our tests, it seems that the production step reaches the desired concentration in contrast of what we expected (ie. lower salt concentration).
-We recommend checking the concentration in your simulations to avoid undesirable behaviors.
         - Adding ions significantly increases tleap running time (ie. to place ~60 ions needs ~1h of computation)

 **Covalent ligands**